University of New South Wales: University Council

 The university is governed by the university council, which is responsible for acting on the university's behalf to promote its objectives and interests.
-The council comprises 15 members, including the chancellor, vice-chancellor, president of the academic board, two members appointed by the minister for education, five members appointed by the council, three members elected by university staff and two student-elected members.
+The council has 15 members, including the chancellor, vice-chancellor, president of the academic board, two members appointed by the minister for education, five members appointed by the council, three members elected by university staff and two student-elected members.

 The principal academic body is the Academic Board, which receives advice on academic matters from the faculties, college (Australian Defence Force Academy), and the boards of studies.
 It is responsible for academic policy setting, academic strategy via its eight standing committees, approval and delivery of programs, and academic standards.
-The board comprises 63 members, including the Vice-Chancellor, members of the executive team, deans and faculty presiding members, members elected from the academic staff, and six from the student body.
+The board has 63 members, including the Vice-Chancellor, members of the executive team, deans and faculty presiding members, members elected from the academic staff, and six from the student body.
 The board advises the vice-chancellor and council on matters relating to teaching, scholarship and research and takes decisions on delegation from the council.